Unlocking the value in your business

 Why seek a partial exit?

-You might also be attracted to a partial exit if you want to protect your position.
-After many years of hard work, you recognise that all of your wealth is tied up in one investment (your business).
-De-risking that situation could be a sensible step.
+You might also be attracted to a partial exit if you want to protect your personal financial position.
+After many years of hard work, you may want to avoid all of your wealth being tied up in one investment (your business).

 What stake to sell?